wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Web-List.md

 ## Showcase

+- [2015-todomvc #Project#](https://github.com/tastejs/todomvc): Helping you select an `MV*` framework - Todo apps for React.js, Ember.js, Angular, and many more.

-- [Real World #Project#](https://github.com/gothinkster/realworld): RealWorld solves this by allowing you to choose any frontend (React, Angular 2, & more) and any backend (Node, Django, & more) and see how they power a real world, beautifully designed fullstack app called "Conduit".
+- [2015-Real World #Project#](https://github.com/gothinkster/realworld): RealWorld solves this by allowing you to choose any frontend (React, Angular 2, & more) and any backend (Node, Django, & more) and see how they power a real world, beautifully designed fullstack app called "Conduit".

+* [ui-element-samples #Project#](https://github.com/GoogleChrome/ui-element-samples): A collection of UI element samples written with vanilla web platform features.

+* [fbjs #Project#](https://github.com/facebook/fbjs): A collection of utility libraries used by other Facebook JS projects.

 # Meetings